MrPhaze62/moonlight-chrome-tizen-no-gamemode/README.md

    - Revisit the `Apps` panel to turn off Developer mode and restart the TV.

 Moonlight should now be available under `Recent Apps` on your Samsung Smart TV.

->[!NOTE]
-> You can now install Moonlight via USB !
-Check out the [release tab](https://github.com/OneLiberty/moonlight-chrome-tizen/releases) for more informations.

 ### Updating
 To update Moonlight: